 Kayo and Foxtel also have exclusive rights to every game of the 2019 ICC Cricket World Cup.
 For more on that, visit our Cricket World Cup hub page.

 |Provider||Matches||Min. price (p/month)||Stream quality|

 Option 1: Live streaming cricket matches in HD with Kayo

-The Kayo streaming app offers live HD streams on a wide range of devices, "SplitView" picture-in-picture streaming and live stats and scores with no lock-in contracts.
+The Kayo streaming app offers live HD streams on a wide range of devices with a host of unique, sports-specific viewing features that need to be seen to be believed.
+This includes SplitView (watching four channels at once), picture-in-picture mode, hide scores, gameday hubs and more.
 There are two price points: $25 and $35 per month for 2 and 3 simultaneous streams respectively and each can be trialled for 14 days without paying cent.

-Kayo has the rights to stream all Big Bash League matches, select T20 matches and select Test Matches.
+Kayo has the rights to stream all Big Bash League matches, select T20 matches and most Test Matches.